 Skee Ball is an old classic.
 Back in the day it seemed like these were everywhere (ShowBiz Pizza Place / Chuck E. Cheese’s anyone?).
 There are still some spots in Nashville that keep this favorite around, though.
 ReBar, Kung Fu Saloon, and Edgefield are a few places you can get your skee ballin’ on.

 When the weather is nice and you’re just craving some ping pong, Pinewood Social and Kung Fu Saloon have you covered.
-Clyde’s on Church is a ping pong mecca, with nets so you don’t have to chase the ping pong balls.
+Clyde’s on Church and Melrose Billiards Parlor are ping pong meccas, with nets so you don’t have to chase the ping pong balls.
 Martin’s Bar-B-Que in SoBro also has a ping pong table in the beer garden.

 You don’t see these very often, so it was nice to see Hurry Back bring back the bubble hockey.
 It’s Predators vs. Blackhawks on a daily basis.
 Get good, then challenge your Chicago friends.